 Some fish species find a mate and stay with them, but in some species a male mates with several females.
 Different species should be kept away from angelfish while they are breeding, because they tend to become territorial.

-Marine angelfish eggs float in water full of plankton until they hatch.
+Marine angelfish eggs float in water full with plankton until they hatch.
 Eggs are easily consumed this way so fish that eat plankton should not be present in the aquarium at this time.
 It is basically not possible to breed most species of marine angelfish in captivity.

 When young, a diet of plankton is recommended for angelfish.
 When older, in the wild, Angelfish feed on tunicates, hydriods, sponges and beyozoans (these include seasquirts, jellyfish, animals found in seaweed).
 It is hard to care for certain species because they will only eat specific foods.
 An example are Holocanthus angelfish, they only eat fish food made of sponge.